eclipse/imagen/docs/guide/acquisition/index.md

 computed on demand.

-It is for this purpose that JAI provides a widget, available in the `javax.media.jai.widget` package, called a `ScrollingImagePanel`.
+It is for this purpose that JAI provides a widget, available in the `org.eclipse.imagen.widget` package, called a `ScrollingImagePanel`.
 The `ScrollingImagePanel` takes a `RenderedImage` and a specified width and height and creates a panel with scrolling bars on the right and bottom.
 The image is placed in the center of the panel.